White Salmon River Rafting

 The White Salmon River starts at the base of Mt.
 Adams in the Gifford Pinchot National Forest and flows undammed to its confluence with the Columbia River Gorge on the southern border of Washington State.
 This free-flowing river is mostly Class III rapids, with some reaching Class IV during higher water levels — perfect for both beginners and adventure seekers.

-- Sections: Our trips focus on the popular “Middle” section, ideal for guided rafting adventures.
+Sections: Our trips focus on the popular “Middle” section, ideal for guided rafting adventures.

 TICKETS:

-Rafts hold up to 7 guests
+Rafts hold 2-7 guests

 plus one tour guide.